 Description This command configures a per-source packet arrival rate limit.
 Use this command to apply a packet arrival rate limit on a per source basis.
 A source is defined as a unique combination of SAP and MAC source address (mac-monitoring) or SAP and source IP address (ip-src-monitoring).
-The CPU will receive no more than the configured packet rate from each source (only the DHCP protocol is rate limited for ip-src-monitoring). the measurement is cleared each second.
+The CPU will receive no more than the configured packet rate from each source (only certain protocols are rate limited for ip-src-monitoring as configured under 'include-protocols' in the cpu protection policy).
+The measurement is cleared each second.